am462/gatling-git/README.md

 * `url`: The HTTP or SSH Git URL of the remote repository.
 * `ref-spec`: ref-spec of the `push` operation.
 Can be specified with a simple branch name or have the more general form of `local:remote` refs.

+The push operation have optional extra parameters:

+* `force`: set to `true` performs a forced push
+* `compute-change-id`: set to `true` for generating the standard `Change-Id` when pushing commits for review.

 ### How to run the tests